dchangwe/Test2_Day6/README.md

 7. Type the name of the repository that you want to delete.
 8. Finally, click on "I understand the consequences, delete this repository".

+### Tip 4 - How To Add A Remote Repository
+git remote add [remote name] [remote url] is the syntax for the command needed to add a remote repository to your local one.